 Toasts can be the best part of a wedding reception, or they can be the worst part.
 The great wedding toasts are truly memorable, bring tears to guests’ eyes, and talked about for days after the event.
 They become one of the greatest gifts you can give to the newlyweds because they honor them and provide their guests a window into their lives.
 The bad ones?
 Well, those go down in history, too.
 They can be embarrassing and uncomfortable—or might just be downright boring.
 The best way to handle this situation is to adequately prepare yourself ahead of time.
 And maybe rethink some of those celebratory shots—at least until after you've delivered your speech.

 Want to make sure your wedding toasts are forever heralded for sheer brilliance, instead of going down the doomed path to infamy?
 Here are some expert tips and advice from Colin (last name withheld for anonymity) a screenwriter and founder of Tinseltown Toasts, a professional speech-writing service operated by award-winning screenwriters.

 Wedding Toast Template

 1. Identify yourself.
 Chances are there are a few people in attendance that have no idea who you are.
 Take a second to briefly introduce yourself and explain your relationship to the couple.
-Consider who might be speaking before you, and if they will reference you, to better plan how your own intro will sound following them.

-3. Congratulate the newlyweds.
+6. Congratulate the newlyweds.
 This is the whole reason why you're here, so don't let the seemingly obvious slip your mind.
 Make sure to applaud the union of the couple and provide a few words and well wishes for their future.

 Wedding Toast Tips